thunderrabbit/barefoot_rob/content/events/2023/03/11first-cuddle-party-event.en.md

 #### When

-Saturday 11 March 2023, early afternoon
+Saturday 11 March 2023, early afternoon, for 3 hours

 #### Where